egges/mso/labs/assignment2/README.md

 ### Part 5

-Use this domain model and the GRASP patterns to assign responsibilities asso- ciated with a ticket sale.
+Use this domain model and the GRASP patterns to assign responsibilities associated with a ticket sale.

 ### Part 6